-For a free legal consultation with a brain injury lawyer serving Cincinnati, call (614) 538-1116
+For a free legal consultation with a traumatic brain injury attorney in Cincinnati, call (614) 538-1116

 When you have been involved in a car accident, it is your responsibility to notify your insurance company of the accident.
 This will begin the claims process with your insurer, as they can then make an effort to communicate with the opposing driver’s insurance company.

-However, once you have made this initial contact with your insurance company, your Cincinnati brain injury caused by a car accident lawyer can manage all remaining communications on your behalf.
+However, once you have made this initial contact with your insurance company, your lawyer can manage all remaining communications on your behalf.

 If negotiations with an insurance company are unsuccessful, your lawyer can file a personal injury lawsuit to recover compensation from a judgment.
-To file a lawsuit in Ohio, it must generally be filed within two years from the date of your accident—according to Ohio Revised Code (ORC) §2305.10.
+To file a lawsuit in Ohio, it must generally be filed within two years from the date of your accident—according to Ohio Revised Code Section 2305.10.

 This condition is known as the statute of limitations, and lawsuits can only be legally filed within this timeframe.
 A lawsuit may be dismissed by the judge overlooking your case if it is filed beyond this timeframe.